 PREDICTIVE ANALYSIS BETWEEN SIMILAR RIGS

-Our improvement reports, systematically categorized into organization, technical and design, allow us to deliver higher precision analysis for future maintenance requirements of similar rigs.
+Our improvement reports, systematically categorised into organisation, technical and design, allow us to deliver higher precision analysis for future maintenance requirements of similar rigs.

 ACHIEVE MAXIMUM PRODUCTIVITY

 Majority of the technical incidents we have gathered associated with lifting equipment are mechanical damage (38%) and corrosion (24%).
 Lifting equipment failure often results in costly down-time, and may cause disastrous impact in the rig’s operation on extreme cases.

 By analyzing the similarities between incident reports in our database, we can optimise the time allotted for inspection and maintenance, allowing rig-owners to focus on the most important part of their operations.
 The information and evaluations provided in our report allow us to advise the most suitable equipment inventory that can yield maximum productivity on any offshore installation type.

 In the upstream industry, it is very common for asset owners to hold too many items on their offshore assets, nevertheless, our data-driven solutions can optimise the costs associated with the purchase and subsequent maintenance of these equipment.
 E.g., assets with too much lifting equipment has a negative effect on the company’s annual inspection budget due to the excessive associated costs in maintaining, certifying and registering of potentially redundant equipment.
 Having an optimised procurement plan based on the information provided by Axess’ data mining, we can optimise our clients’ inventory, prevent expensive down-time and long lead times, allowing them to save time and costs in the long run.

 ESTABLISH INVENTORY FOR NEWBUILDS